coreyMerritt/rpete/README.md

 ```bash
 python3 rpete.py
 ```

-	- (Please note that Linux users will be forced to run the tool with sudo due to dependencies requirements)
+	- (Linux users will be forced to run the tool with sudo due to dependencies requirements)

 2. Follow the on-screen instructions.